xvr6/cs4401/problems/stack2/stack2.md

 ## It works!
 Now what?

 - We need to run the file directly, and manually input the exploit string.
+This is due to the binary running with different permissions than it would get via GDB
 - To get the converted string, enter the python3 enviornment and run the code for our exploit stirng crafting. we will get `b'AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA\xaaGUUUU\x00\x00'`